dammer/state_control/README.md

   # │ BlinkGreen │            │     X      │            │            │
   # └────────────┴────────────┴────────────┴────────────┴────────────┘

-  # custom handler on success transition by the route (optional)
+  # permanent custom handler on success transition by the route (optional)
   protected def on_success(prev, current)
     # `super` call is required if `on_succes` defined for compatibility
     super
     # do something here
     puts "transited from: #{prev} to: #{current}"
     # or or something useful ;)
-    # emit StateChangedEvent, self, prev, current, async: true
+    # emit StateChangedEvent, prev, current
   end
 end